-RAYMOND O. CATLAND is now with the Union Twist Drill Company, Athol, Massachusetts, working on the development of new carbide tools and as an engineer on special assignments.
+RAYMOND O. CATLAND is now with the Union Twist Drill Company, Athol, Massachusetts, working on the development of new carbide tools and development of new carbide tools and as an engineer on special assignments.
 From January 1944 to December 1946, Mr. Catland was in charge of the W.P.B. project for the study of carbide milling at M.I.T.
-Approximately \$350,000 was spent by the project to determine the fundamental factors involved in milling steel and dural with carbide tipped tools.
+Approximately \$350,-000 was spent by the project to determine the fundamental factors involved in milling steel and dural with carbide tipped tools.
 Previous to that, he was with the Engineering Department of Lockheed and Vega Aircraft Companies, where he was responsible for much of the early development of carbide milling.